jetthoughts/jetthoughts.github.io/content/blog/how-setup-default-values-for-attributes-in-ruby-on-rails-programming/index.md

 ## Option 4: Through Rails Attributes API

 And last most ideal way is to use [Rails Attributes API](https://api.rubyonrails.org/classes/ActiveRecord/Attributes/ClassMethods.html#method-i-attribute).
-You can adds default value in the model like `attribute :my_string, :string, default: "new default"`
+You can add default value in the model like `attribute :my_string, :string, default: "new default"`

 ```ruby
 # db/schema.rb